 How HR leaders use Slack to increase their impact

-- Improving the way HR works with the entire company
+- The way that HR works with the entire company

-Including better onboarding, communication, training, employee feedback management, performance reviews, raises, promotions, moves and job changes.
+Including better onboarding, communication, training, employee feedback management, performance reviews, raises, promotions, transfers and job changes.

 Promoting a modern employee experience, strategic transparency and a positive, inclusive workplace culture.